MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 1. *​Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance etc.)
 2. *Filter*: The algorithm selects all machines, which have an opened session of user **Y**
-3. *Allocation: the algorithm assigns the run to one of the remaining machines (randomly).
+3. *Allocation*: the algorithm assigns the run to one of the remaining machines (randomly).
 If no machine is remaining after the last filter, the run is failed.

 **Logic for an unattended run:**